hygieia/hygieia/Setup.md

 ```

 ## Create a docker-compose.override.yml to configure your environment
-### These are the most common entries, the uncommented ones are mandatory if you want the collector to work
+These are the most common entries, the uncommented ones are mandatory if you want the collector to work.
-### For dev/testing you will find it useful to change the CRON entries to "0 * * * * *"
+For dev/testing you will find it useful to change the CRON entries to ``"0 * * * * *"``
 ```
 hygieia-github-scm-collector:
   environment: